 Area rugs add a decorator touch to a room, help define spaces, and add warmth underfoot.
 Whether they are made from wool, natural grasses, or synthetic fibers, eventually they will need to be cleaned.
-Cleaning an area rug on a hardwood floor is a bit more complex than cleaning on that is placed on top of wall-to-wall carpeting.
-Protecting the hardwood is just as important as cleaning the rug properly.
+Cleaning an area rug on any type of floor—including hardwood floor, wall-to-wall carpeting, and tile—is a bit more complex than just cleaning the rug where it sits.
+Protecting the floor underneath, particularly for hardwood floors (which are easily damaged) and carpet (which can absorb water or cleaning agents and not dry properly), is just as important as cleaning the rug properly.

 An area rug should be vacuumed at least weekly, ideally, several times weekly to keep dust and dirt from penetrating deeper into the fibers and to lift matted fibers.
-If grit and dirt are allowed to dig down into the fibers, the backing can become damaged and even the hardwoods can end up with scratches.
+If grit and dirt are allowed to dig down into the fibers, the backing can become damaged and, if you have them, even hardwoods beneath can end up with scratches.

 Liquid spills and pet accidents must be cleaned up immediately.
-The moisture can seep through the rug and the protective pad underneath to the hardwood floor.
-The moisture will be trapped and leave watermarks on the wood that can be very difficult to remove.
+The moisture can seep through the rug and the protective pad underneath to the floor.
+The moisture will be trapped and, depending on the flooring underneath, leave watermarks on the wood that can be very difficult to remove or stain the wall-to-wall carpeting below the area rug.

 Every area rug should be thoroughly cleaned at least twice per year and more often if foot traffic is heavy.